redhat-developer/developers.redhat.com/README.md

 To run the acceptance tests against the locally running Awestruct site build:

-1. Ensure the Drupal Awestruct container is running (bundle exec ./control.rb -e awestruct-dev --run-the-stack)
+1. Ensure the Drupal Awestruct container is running.
 2. Run the following command:  `bundle exec ./control.rb -e awestruct-dev --acceptance_test_target=http://docker:4242`

 To run the acceptance tests against the remote host:

-1. Run the following command:  `bundle exec ./control.rb -e drupal-dev --acceptance_test_target=host_you_want_to_test`
+    bundle exec ./control.rb -e drupal-dev --acceptance_test_target=host_you_want_to_test

-There are a number of short keys to run the tests on our various environments:
+There are a number of short keys that can be used to run the tests on our various environments:

 1. Awestruct Dev: Run `bundle exec ./control.rb -e awestruct-dev --acceptance_test_target=dev`
 2. Drupal Dev: Run `bundle exec ./control.rb -e drupal-dev --acceptance_test_target=drupal_dev`
 3. Staging: Run `bundle exec ./control.rb -e drupal-dev --acceptance_test_target=staging`
 4. Production: Run `bundle exec ./control.rb -e drupal-dev --acceptance_test_target=production`

-# NOTE - Never run the acceptance tests against production.
+_NOTE:_ - Never run the acceptance tests against production.
 This can interfere with site stats!
 We have a set of smoke tests that can be ran agaist production, for a quick sanity check of the site.
 Smoke tests can be executed by running the following:

-    `CUCUMBER_TAGS=@smoke bundle exec ./control.rb -e drupal-dev --acceptance_test_target=production`
+    CUCUMBER_TAGS=@smoke bundle exec ./control.rb -e drupal-dev --acceptance_test_target=production

 When working locally, you may find it quicker to run the tests outside of docker.
 Providing you have your stack already running (if testing a local build).
 Execute the following:

-    `rake features HOST_TO_TEST=host_you_wish_to_test`
+    rake features HOST_TO_TEST=host_you_wish_to_test

 ## Drupal Configuration Changes